EthanZhu1022/annex96_common_exercise_1/README.md

 ---
 ## CityLearn Tutorial
-See /notebooks/ce1_tutorial for a quickstart on how to use citylearn with a standard RBC.
+See /notebooks/CE1_quickstart for an example of how to use citylearn with a standard RBC.

 ---
 ## Suggested Timeline